c0j0s/NYP-Project-Works/README.md

 # About
-An archive repo for NYP Business Enterprise IT course project work.
+An archive repo for NYP Business Enterprise IT course projects.

 - ICP - PE project
 - FFL - EWP Project
 - E-MAG - IWDP project
-- GTIntern Tool Box - collection of scripts used during internship.

 Updated on:
 02/02/21
+06/08/22

 Author:
 COJOS